kugra-al/marketgame/README.md

 each building can also be used to craft something amount produced/crafted per tick relies on the number of workers doing it

 This is not coded well.
-It's very sloppy and I learn a lot (of what not to do) making this.
+It's very sloppy and I learnt a lot (of what not to do) making this.
 But it was a fun project I spent a few months on.